Midland, North Carolina: History

 Midland began as a railroad town about 1913 with the arrival of rail service via the North Carolina Railroad (NCRR).
 Prior to this, a community named Garmon existed in the area (a few miles to the east) around the Garmon Mill begun by Michael Garmon in the late-1700s, and Garmon appears on an 1864 map of North Carolina.
 Another community located to the west, Cabarrus Station, also predated Midland as a railroad stop, and is now within the town's municipal limits.
 Midland was incorporated in 2000.

 Formerly, the economy of Midland was agricultural with some textile-related manufacturing jobs.
 With the growth of Charlotte to the west, farming has played a decreasing role in the economic life of the town.
 Increasingly, Midland has become a bedroom community for those commuting to work in nearby Charlotte and Concord.

 The Reed Gold Mine, site of the first discovery of gold in the United States, is located east of the town.
 The mine is now a historic site under state management and is open to the public.
 The area was an important gold mining center in the 19th century; however, gold mining activity in the region predates the founding of Midland.

+Midland is the former home of Concord Speedway, which opened in 1982 and held racing events from the NASCAR Whelen Southern Modified Tour, CARS Tour, and other series, the track closed down in July 2019 and was sold to Copart, who demolished the speedway and built a parking lot on the site.

 The Bethel Church Arbor, John Bunyan Green Farm, and Robert Harvey Morrison Farm and Pioneer Mills Gold Mine are listed on the National Register of Historic Places.